csm123/sharepoint-javascript-helpers/readme.md

 ## Errors

-Errors will result in a popup alert, helpful for debugging.
+SharePoint-specific errors will result in a popup alert, helpful for debugging.
+Any other errors that SJH encounters will be thrown to the console.
+You're best off using Google Chrome and its console to debug your JavaScript.

-To disable popup alerts, add this right after the `<script>` tag for sjh.js:
+To disable error alerts, add this right after the `<script>` tag for sjh.js:

 ```javascript
 SJH.Config.errorAlerts = false;